MelSumner/ember-a11y-roadmap/README.md

 # ember-a11y-roadmap
-Roadmap for all things a11y in ember.js
+A Potential Roadmap for all things a11y in ember.js.

+First, if you are not familiar with accessibiliy, please reference the [conversation prep document](https://github.com/MelSumner/ember-a11y-roadmap/blob/master/conversation-prep.md) or at least keep it handy.
+You will likely be ill-equipped to think about the problem space without some introduction to the topic.

-List of things we should improve:
+## List of things we could improve
 - the way routing works with screen readers
 - focus management
 - modals